sdwrage/sdwrage.github.io/index.md

 may be about.
 It is a callout that there is none before me and so many more to hopefully come.

-My name is Justin Lonas and I am a 10+ year Web Application Developer whom lives in the active college town of Athens, OH.
+My name is Justin Lonas and I am a 10+ year Web Application Developer who lives in the active college town of Athens, OH.
 I have experience in developing SaaS applications and in house applications in the realm of e-learning.
 I bet you are thinking "yeah, yeah, long walks on the beach and all that... ".
 I am here to say